How do you rank this school among ALL other schools?

 None...all pretty much standard.
 They asked about research interests and what you would specifically do as a project.

-Students said most difficult question asked at City University of New York discussed faculty members' renown, requiring familiarity beyond personal interests.
-This suggests a focus on faculty knowledge during the interview process.
+Students said most difficult question asked at City University of New York discussed faculty members' renown and specific details, prompting candidates to research and be familiar with all faculty members.
+This suggests a focus on faculty knowledge and awareness during the interview process.

 When the grad students interviewed me they continued to name specific faculty members and discuss how renown they were...I honestly did not know all the faculty members they discussed with me (as I concentrated on the ones who matched my interests) so I probably looked like I was nodding and smiling politely.
 Point is...look most of them up.